websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/documents-and-media-ui-reference.md

 ![Use fields to create reusable Metadata Sets.](./documents-and-media-ui-reference/images/08.png)

 Once created, Metadata Sets can be added to custom Document Types.
-See [Using Metadata Sets](./uploading-and-managing/managing-metadata/using-metadata-sets.md) for more information.
+See [Defining Metadata Sets](./uploading-and-managing/managing-metadata/defining-metadata-sets.md) for more information.

 ## Application Bar Settings